andrewjlamarche/wiki.lamarche.me/docs/docsis/dhcp/option43.md

 # DHCP Option 43 (Vendor-Specific Information)

-DOCSIS uses option 43 with may suboptions.
+DOCSIS uses option 43, with may suboptions, to provide information to the DHCP about which kind of device is attempting to join the network.

 |Suboption|Name|Value|Example|
 |---|---|---|---|